Lewes Bonfire: History

 The history of bonfire celebrations on 5 November throughout the United Kingdom have their origins with the Gunpowder Plot of 1605, where a group of English Catholics, including the now infamous Guy Fawkes, were foiled in their plot to blow up the House of Lords.

 The following January, an act entitled 'An Acte for a publique Thanksgiving to Almighty God ever year of the Fifth day of November' was passed, which held that 5 November should be held in perpetual remembrance of the plot, with a special service held in every Church of England parish church.

 Celebrations in Lewes were not planned or carried out annually, but were more random events that more closely resembled riots.
 They continued until they were banned by Oliver Cromwell during the Commonwealth.
 However, they were reintroduced when King Charles II returned, but still on a random basis.
 Interest waned by the end of the 18th century but in the 1820s large groups of Bonfire Boys started celebrating with fireworks and large bonfires.
 The celebrations became rowdier and rowdier until 1847, when police forces were drafted in from London to sort out the Bonfire Boys.
 There were riots and fighting, and restrictions were clamped down on the celebrators, their locations moved to Wallands Park, at that time fields, not the suburb it is today.
 However, in 1850 they were allowed back to the High Streets.
 By this time the former riots had become much more like the processions carried out today.
 In 1853 the first two societies, Cliffe and Lewes Borough were founded, and most of the others were founded later in the same century.
 The cult of the Sussex martyrs was instigated at a time of the restoration of the Catholic hierarchy in England, bolstered by an increase in the Irish Catholic population, as well as the high-profile conversion to Catholicism of members of the Oxford movement, including Cardinal Newman and former Archdeacon of Chichester, Henry Edward Manning.
 In the mid 19th century the practice of burning an effigy of Pope Paul V at the Lewes Bonfire celebrations began.
-Paul V was a peaceable man who happened to be pope at the time of the Gunpowder Plot in 1605 and who cannot be held responsible for the Gunpowder Plot or the persecution of Protestants in the reign of Mary I, which were linked at this time by a misunderstanding of the past.
+According to historian Jeremy Goring, "Paul V was a peaceable man who happened to be Pope at the time of the Gunpowder Plot in 1605 and who cannot be held responsible for the Gunpowder Plot or the persecution of Protestants in the reign of Mary I, which were linked at this time by a misunderstanding of the past."
 In 1893 William Richardson, rector of the Southover district of Lewes, held sermons on the Sunday before 5 November warning about the perils of Catholicism.
 Many attendees were members of the newly-formed Orange Lodge in Lewes.